DusBaja/ivs_path_generation/README.md

 ```text
 src/volsurface_latentSB/sbjts_pca_vol_surface.py
 ```
-SBJTS-PCA combines a linear PCA representation of the volatility surfacewith the Schrödinger Bridges with Jumps for Time Series (SBJTS)construction.
-Historical surfaces are first projected onto a d-dimensional PCA representation,
-$$X_t \rightarrow Z_t \in R^d$$
+SBJTS-PCA combines a linear PCA representation of the volatility surfacewith the Schrödinger Bridges with Jumps for Time Series (SBJTS) construction.
+Historical surfaces are first projected onto a d-dimensional PCA representation, $$X_t \rightarrow Z_t \in R^d$$
 The resulting chronological sequence $Z_{t_1},…,Z_{t_N}$ is treated as the observed latent time series.
 SBJTS constructs acontrolled jump-diffusion whose finite-dimensional law is fitted to thejoint distribution of the observed latent trajectory.
 The continuous component captures gradual latent movements, while the jump componentallows discontinuous changes in the surface dynamics.
-Temporal dependence is controlled through memory_order=L with $L \in \{1, 2, 3, 5, 10\}$.
+Temporal dependence is controlled through **memory_order=L with $L \in \{1, 2, 3, 5, 10\}$**.
 Thus,  represents the amount of recent latent history used whenestimating the next transition; it is distinct from the length of thegenerated path.
 After simulation, generated latent states are mapped back through the PCA reconstruction to obtain full implied-volatility-surface trajectories.

 ---